1. Home

 Sun-tracking solar panels (also known as solar trackers, rotating solar panels, and several other unofficial terms) combine clean power generation with the motorized movement of solar equipment.
 Sun-tracking systems can be used for thermal (heat) and photovoltaic (electricity) solar power.

-Typically, the panels used in sun-tracking systems are no different from ordinary solar equipment.
-Instead, the “tracking” element of these installations is found on the mounting and racking system, allowing the panels to move and rotate to face the sun throughout the day.
+The panels used in sun-tracking systems are no different from ordinary solar equipment.
+Instead, the tracking element of these installations is found on the mounting and racking system, allowing the panels to move and rotate to face the sun throughout the day.

 No matter how basic or advanced a solar tracking system may be, its goal is to harness as much direct sunlight as possible throughout the day and year.
-Sunlight hitting your panels at an exact perpendicular angle provides the maximum power potential, so solar trackers help point your panels directly towards the sun’s rays if possible.
+Sunlight hitting panels at an exact perpendicular angle provides the maximum power potential, so solar trackers help point panels directly toward the sun if possible.

 Following the sun’s path, tracking solar panels move through one complete rotation daily, either mounted on a single-axis or dual-axis tracker.

-Using a single-axis tracker, solar panels operate like a seesaw, tilting over one point of contact, facing east to west from sunrise to sunset.
-With a dual-axis solar tracker, the panels can tilt both east to west and north to south for a full range of motion to optimize direct sunlight at every moment throughout the year.
+Using a single-axis tracker, solar panels operate like a seesaw, tilting over one point of contact and facing east to west from sunrise to sunset.
+With a dual-axis tracker, the panels can tilt both east to west and north to south for a full range of motion to optimize direct sunlight at every moment throughout the year.

-Depending on the hardware and software of the installation, solar tracking systems may run autonomously or allow users to control the position of their panels.
-(Often called passive solar trackers.)
+Depending on the installation’s hardware and software, solar tracking systems may run autonomously or allow users to control the position of their panels.

 Tracking vs. Non-Tracking Solar Panels

-At scale, however, the increased costs of tracking systems are often worth the increased energy generation potential for utility-scale solar farms, large commercial facilities, and other high-powered instances.
+However, the increased costs of tracking systems are often worth the increased energy generation potential for utility-scale solar farms and large commercial facilities.

 See how much you can save by going solar with Palmetto